 One of the services offered by Events & Venues Rotorua is providing free promotional listings on the Rotorua NZ website.
-This website also includes free community board advertising in print, radio and local television mediums.
-To get your event promoted for free, visit www.rotoruanz.com/events and click on ‘Submit your Event’.
+This website also includes free community board advertising in print and radio.
+Visit www.rotoruanz.com/events.

 Rotorua Radio Stations broadcast regular community notices, where you can get you event mentioned for free.
 Just send More FM and/or Classic Hits an email with ‘Community Notice’ in the Subject Line of your email.
 Handy Tip: Keep the event information to one or two short sentences to make it easier for them to read on air.

 Click here to email Classic Hits (The Radio Network)

 Contact the Radio Stations directly or click on the links below, to research further which Radio Station will best target the type of people you wish to reach.